Total Awarded: $17 Million

-The report indicates that the anti-shock garment is a life-saving device, but it fell short of expectations that it could have a high impact on mortality when used in isolation (i.e., without access to blood banks or surgeons).
-The garment did play a positive role in attracting attention to the “continuum of care” package of services that can contribute to the prevention of postpartum hemorrhage.
+Findings indicate that the anti-shock garment is a life-saving device; however, it fell short of expectations that it could impact mortality when used in isolation (i.e., without access to blood banks or surgeons).
+The garment played a positive role in attracting attention to the continuum of care package services that can contribute to the prevention of postpartum hemorrhage.